 on December 24, 2020.
-Following approval by all 27 EU member states on December 29, 2020, and by the UK Parliament on December 30, 2020, the agreement entered into force provisionally on January 1, 2021.
-It was thus possible to prevent the transitional phase without follow-up regulation from expiring just in time.
+Following the approval of all 27 EU member states on December 29, 2020 and the UK Parliament on December 30, 2020, the agreement provisionally entered into force on January 1, 2021.
+This prevented the transition phase from expiring without a follow-up regulation just in time.
 However, full ratification of the agreement still requires the approval of the European Parliament.

-The EU and the UK continue to be close partners.
-Many companies and employees on both sides rely on intensive cooperation.
-The agreement now reached is an expression of the continued close relationship between the EU and the UK.
-The agreement provides clarity for all and lays the foundation for a comprehensive economic partnership in the future as well.
+The EU and the UK remain close partners.
+Many companies and employees on both sides are dependent on intensive cooperation.
+The agreement that has now been reached is an expression of the continued close relationship between the EU and the UK.
+The agreement provides clarity for everyone and lays the foundation for a comprehensive economic partnership in the future.

-Nevertheless, the end of the transitional phase and the new trade and cooperation agreement
+Nevertheless, the end of the transition phase and the new trade and cooperation agreement

-mean that companies and employees must prepare themselves.
-Divergent national regulations - for example on residence and the recognition of qualifications - will make it much more difficult to provide services in the future, and in some cases also to post employees within the Group.
+are associated with changes that companies and employees must prepare for.
+Differing national regulations - for example on residence and the recognition of qualifications - will make the provision of services and, in some cases, intra-group postings much more difficult in the future.

-Between the UK's withdrawal from the EU on February 1, 2020 and December 31, 2020, the withdrawal agreement has so far regulated the transition and contributed to planning security for companies and citizens in important areas.
-EU law continued to apply in and for the United Kingdom until the end of the transition phase on December 31, 2020.
-In addition, the withdrawal agreement secures the rights of citizens (
+Between the UK's withdrawal from the EU on February 1, 2020 and December 31, 2020, the Withdrawal Agreement had previously regulated the transition and contributed to planning certainty for companies and citizens in important areas.
+EU law continued to apply in and for the UK until the end of the transition period on December 31, 2020.
+In addition, the Withdrawal Agreement secures the long-term rights of citizens (